cirosantilli/linux-cheat/compile/library.md

-to use a library you may need:
+To use a library you may need:

 - the compiled `.so` or `.a`